Allstate Drivewise Review: The Pros and Cons

 However, you will save money using Drivewise, at least at first.
 Allstate offers a 10 percent discount for signing up.
 It could be worth a shot.

-If you’re not happy with your current auto insurance, get free quotes from competing insurers with Compare.com.
+If you’re not happy with your current auto insurance, compare auto insurance quotes with Compare.com.
 We compare multiple, real-time auto insurance quotes side-by-side so that you can make the best choice for yourself.